On the Efficiency of Entropic Regularized Algorithms for Optimal Transport: Adaptive Primal-Dual Accelerated Mirror Descent

-In this section, we present several important properties of Algorithm~\ref{Algorithm:APDAMD} that can be used later for regularized OT problems.
-First, we prove the following result regarding the number of line search iterations in Algorithm~\ref{Algorithm:APDAMD}: \begin{lemma} The number of line search iterations in Algorithm~\ref{Algorithm:APDAMD} is finite.
+We present several important properties of Algorithm~\ref{Algorithm:APDAMD} that can be used later for entropic regularized OT problems.
+First, we prove the following result regarding the number of line search iterations in Algorithm~\ref{Algorithm:APDAMD} for solving the entropic regularized OT problem: \begin{lemma} The number of line search iterations in Algorithm~\ref{Algorithm:APDAMD} for solving the entropic OT problem is finite.
 Furthermore, the total number of gradient oracle calls after the $t$-th iteration is bounded as